waveform80/picamera/docs/recipes1.rst

         camera.capture(stream, format='jpeg')
     # Construct a numpy array from the stream
     data = np.fromstring(stream.getvalue(), dtype=np.uint8)
-    # "Decode" the image from the array
+    # "Decode" the image from the array, preserving colour
     image = cv2.imdecode(data, 1)
     # OpenCV returns an array with data in BGR order.
 If you want RGB instead
     # use the following...